-As a freelance hiring manager it can be tricky to give your creative staff critical feedback without confusing, overwhelming, or alienating your freelancers.
+As a freelance hiring manager it can be tricky to give your Creative staff critical feedback without confusing, overwhelming, or alienating your freelancers.
 In the creative sphere, where everything is more subjective, it is even more important that your freelancers understand exactly what you mean when you critique their work.
-Here are 4 tips for improving the feedback you give to optimize your effectiveness when guiding your creative staff.
+If you work with a Creative recruiter, they can be a great resource for advice on managing Creative freelancers.
+Here are 4 of their best tips for improving the feedback you give to optimize your effectiveness when guiding your Creative staff.

-When giving feedback to creative freelancers, be specific.
+When giving feedback to a Creative freelancer, be specific.
 Make sure you know exactly what you want to change and what the end result should be.
 This will streamline the editing process and allow for a more focused conversation.
-If you don’t know how to articulate what you want to say, bring examples of other works that succeed or fail at what you are trying to express.
+If you don’t know how to articulate what you want to say, bring examples of other work that succeed or fail at what you are trying to express.
 In some cases, your freelancer might know exactly what you mean and teach you a term or concept that you can use in future critiques.
 In a digital-first world, clear communication is an increasingly important soft skill.

 Be Responsive and Respectful

-Freelancers should be treated like part of the team and deserve the same time and respect as a full-time employee.
+An experienced Creative recruiter will tell you that Creative freelancers should be treated like part of the team and deserve the same time and respect as a full-time employee.
 When giving feedback, stay away from words that might come off as hurtful, but are also non-specific.
-Vague feedback is not only unclear, but can tend to alienate freelancers and make them feel like their work just isn’t understood.
-Even if a complete overhaul is necessary, be sure to provide clear creative guidance going forward and offer your time for future check-ins.
+Vague feedback is not only unproductive but may alienate your Creative freelancer and make them feel like their work just isn’t understood.
+Even if a complete overhaul of the creative work is necessary, be sure to provide clear constructive guidance going forward and offer your time for future check-ins.

 Set Clear Expectations